 As Acting Medical Director for Toyota Engineering and Manufacturing North America, Ernie was responsible for nine on-site medical clinics across Toyota North America (convenience care, full-primary care, and occupational care).
 He was also responsible for disability management (as described above) North American wide.
 Ernie worked at IBM for 8 years before joining Toyota.
 Currently, Ernie shares his extensive experience with members of the lean community as a co-owner of Teaching Lean and a Faculty member of the Lean Enterprise Institute.
 He is coauthor with Tracey Richardson of The Toyota Engagement Equation.

-Co-Owner, LEI Faculty, Teaching Lean Incorporated
+Co-Owner, Teaching Lean Incorporated

 Tracey has over 29 year’s combined experience in different roles within Toyota and learned lean practices as a group leader at Toyota Motor Manufacturing Kentucky from 1988-1998.
 She was one of the first team members hired, with the fortunate opportunity to learn directly from Japanese trainers.
 As a group leader and quality circle advisor, she learned first-hand about lean tools and culture development.